BumbleBeeElegy/literary-quotes-api/docs/overview/introduction.md

 ---
+layout: page
-title: Introduction to the Literary Quotes API
+allowTitleToDifferFromFilename: Literary Quotes API
 type: overview
 ---

+# Introduction to the Literary Quotes API

 > [!NOTE]
 > This repository contains documentation for a mock API that was created as part of an API documentation course.
 The API and email addresses are imaginary, but the examples in the documentation can be tested.